maboa/MDN/adaptive-and-live-streaming-setup.md

 The HLS Index File (much like MPEG-DASH's .mpd file) contains the information on where all the media segments reside and other meta data such as bandwidth application.

+Apple uses the M3U8 format (an extension of its .m3u playlist format) for their index files.

+An example can be found below.

 `````
 #EXT-X-VERSION:3
 #EXTM3U